hbo94/CG_Scale_Olkal_SG_Mod2/STL files/README.md

-Here are the stl files for the parts that are different from the original release from Olav that you can find here : https://github.com/olkal/CG_scale/tree/master/STL%20print%20files
+Here are the stl files for the parts that are different from the original release.

+All the other files, from Olav, can be found : https://github.com/olkal/CG_scale/tree/master/STL%20print%20files